Dee-Nwanjah/Data_Science-Portfolio/README.md

 - Clear code documentation and step-by-step usage instructions
 - Open to contributions and community feedback

+**Data Engineering & ETL:**
+- Automated generation of realistic synthetic datasets using Faker and NumPy for customers, products, orders, interactions, and website sessions.
+- Construction of normalized relational schema with multiple interrelated tables (customers, products, orders, order_items, interactions, website_sessions).
+- Efficient batch loading of large datasets into a SQLite database using pandas and SQLAlchemy.

+**Database Design & SQL:**
+- Creation of a robust multi-table schema with appropriate data types, primary/foreign keys, and referential integrity.
+- Implementation of indexes for query performance optimization.
+- Use of advanced SQL features: window functions (ROW_NUMBER), CTEs, aggregation, conditional logic, and calculated fields.
+- Creation of materialized views for pre-aggregated analytics.

 ## Auto Data Quality Report Analysis
 This project provides a basic set of tools for analyzing data quality issues within a dataset.
 I included functions for detecting missing data, outliers, duplicates, and consistency problems, and generated both a detailed text report and a visual dashboard.